 You should also avoid mentioning any reasons that reflect negatively on a former employer.
 You may have left the position because you did not get along with your manager or co-workers, but it's preferable to say that you wanted a new challenge, were offered a higher paying position, or that the company restructured.

-Prospective employers tend to look negatively on employees who disparage their former colleagues, so keep any notation about less than optimal circumstances as positive as possible.
+Prospective employers tend to view employees who disparage their former colleagues negatively, so keep any notation about less than optimal circumstances as positive as possible.